embodied-dexterity/edg-sounds-tensorflow/README.md

 # EDG Sound Classification Process

-The following describes everything that you'll need to know to start classifying sound data using Tensorflow with no prior coding experience necessary.
+The following describes everything that you'll need to know to start classifying sound data using Tensorflow (prior coding experience preferable, but not necessary!).
 Please email kafkaloff@berkeley.edu if you have any questions.

 ## Getting Started